-The Dougherty Science Center is a 66,000 square foot teaching and research facility built in 1974 and currently houses the departments of biology, chemistry, computer science, geology/geography, math, and physics.
+The Dougherty Science Center is a 66,000 square foot teaching and research facility and currently houses the natural sciences division including the department of biology.

 The Biology Majors Room

 The students have a room near the classrooms and labs where they can study and have informal meetings.
-The room is equipped with comfortable furniture, a small library, tables, refrigerator, sink, and an occasional napper.
+It has recently been renovated by the Women of Vision.

 Classrooms and Laboratories